 A recommended walking tour in Brussels’ city center:

-Starting off at the Manneken Pis in the morning, and then stop by the Grand Place and soak in the majesty of the most beautiful square in Europe.
-Next, head to Les Galeries Royales Saint-Hubert and have lunch at one of the many restaurants for a delicious local cuisine – mussels would be my top choice.
+Starting off at the Manneken Pis in the morning, and then stopping by the Grand Place and soaking in the majesty of the most beautiful square in Europe.
+Next, head to Les Galeries Royales Saint-Hubert and have lunch at one of the many restaurants for delicious local cuisine – mussels would be my top choice.

 The most beautiful square in Europe